RedTeamCUA: Realistic Adversarial Testing of Computer-Use Agents in Hybrid Web-OS Environments: Benchmarking CUAs Against Indirect Prompt Injection

 \textbf{Evaluation Metrics:} To evaluate the success of both benign and adversarial tasks, we adopt example-specific execution-based evaluators to compute Success Rate (SR) and Attack Success Rate (ASR), respectively.
-Evaluation based on executable scripts helps ensure robustness against different agent trajectories leading to the same outcome~\citep{xie2024osworld}.
-Nonetheless, execution-based evaluation alone may fail to capture an agent's susceptibility to indirect prompt injection, as an agent might be successfully misled to \textit{attempt} an adversarial goal, and only fail to fully complete it due to limited capabilities.
-To address this, we introduce Attempt Rate (AR), a fine-grained LLM-as-a-Judge metric (GPT-4o, prompt in Appendix~\ref {app:prompts}) to assess whether an agent attempts to pursue an adversarial goal within the trajectory, regardless of harmful task completion.
+This contrasts with OS-Harm’s \citep{kuntz2025harm} reliance on an automated LM judge which can itself be misled by prompt injections, undermining its reliability for adversarial testing.
+Evaluation based on executable scripts helps ensure robustness against different agent trajectories leading to the same outcome \citep{xie2024osworld, osworld_verified}.
+Nonetheless, execution-based evaluation alone may fail to capture an agent’s susceptibility to indirect prompt injection, as an agent might be successfully misled to \textit{attempt} an adversarial goal, and only fail to fully complete it due to limited capabilities.
+To address this, we introduce Attempt Rate (AR), a fine-grained LLM-as-a-Judge metric (GPT-4o, prompt in Appendix~\ref{app:prompts}) to assess whether an agent \textit{attempts to} pursue an adversarial goal within the trajectory, regardless of harmful task completion.
+Together, ASR and AR balance reliable evaluation with broader coverage of harmful behaviors.

-\textbf{Additional Details:} We conduct sanity checks to ensure that all evaluated CUAs function properly under our setup and can successfully finish the benign tasks without injection prior to experimentation.
-To align with how humans navigate computer-use environments~\citep{gou2025navigating,qin2025ui}, all CUAs operate under the default setting of using screenshots as observation, unless otherwise specified.
-To clearly decouple analysis of CUA vulnerabilities from limitations to navigational capabilities, all experiments unless otherwise specified use the \textit{Decoupled Eval} setting where pre-processed actions are used to ensure the agent's initial environment state contains the adversarial injection.
-Each test example in our benchmark is evaluated three times, and an attack is considered successful if it succeeds in any of the three attempts.
-Moreover, we set the maximum number of steps for each run at 10 under the \textit{Decoupled Eval} setting and set the default resolution at 1080p.
+\textbf{Additional Details:} We conduct sanity checks to ensure that all evaluated CUAs can successfully finish the benign tasks without injection prior to experimentation.
+Unless otherwise specified, agents operate with screenshot observations to align with how humans navigate computer-use environments~\citep{gou2025navigating,qin2025ui} and are evaluated under the \textit{Decoupled Eval} setting, where pre-processed actions place the agent directly at the state containing adversarial injection to isolate robustness from navigational ability.
+Each example is tested three times, and an attack is counted as successful if any run succeeds.
 More details are in Appendix~\ref{app:detail_setup}.